-Sector and type of work (eg planning of development) Action Short term 1-3 years Medium term 3-5 years Long term 5-10 years No Sector Allocated Planning Accessibility - Listing the number and locations of paths and walkways that have sealed surfaces and flat pathways for mobility users and other disabled users / Accessibility - Review whether more accessible tracks need to be constructed ✓ Accessibility - Update signage designs for the disabled within the Signage and Wayfinding Guide document 1 Investigate opportunities to develop more formalised commuter link tracks through the open space network eg Haitaitai to City track via Mount Victoria / Matairangi (potential to fund this via Transport intiatives) ✓ Revisit if Berhampore Golf Course can be opened to mountain biking and cycling (presently this is closed to them both) / Develop operational process for working with volunteers and enthusiasts who want to build, maintain tracks and trails, including training opportunities / Continue investigating (and developing) web base technologies to better inform users of linkages and tracks throughout the open space network / Studies of horse access to tracks (based on demand) with limited and controlled 4WD access). ✓ Make people aware of nature through recreational activities.
+Sector and type of work (eg planning of development) Action Short term 1-3 years Medium term 3-5 years Long term 5-10 years No Sector Allocated Jears Jears Planning Implement an education campaign on the use of e-bikes in the open space, as well as installing signage at appropriate locations 1 Implement an education campaign to educate users of shared tracks in the open space network.
+This will include promoting bikers to give way to people on foot 1 Accessibility - Listing the number and locations of paths and walkways that have sealed surfaces and flat pathways for mobility users and other disabled users 5 Accessibility - Review whether more accessible tracks need to be constructed 1 Accessibility - Update signage designs for the disabled within the Signage and Wayfinding Guide document 1 Investigate opportunities to develop more formalised commuter link tracks through the open space network eg Haitaitai to City track via Mount Victoria / Matairangi (potential to fund this via Transport initiatives) 1 Revisit if Berhampore Golf Course can be opened to mountain biking and cycling (presently this is closed to them both) 1 Develop operational process for working with volunteers and enthusiasts who want to build, maintain tracks and trails, including training opportunities, including (but limited to) weed control, pruning (trees and roots) 1 Continue investigating (and developing) web base technologies to better inform users of linkages and tracks throughout the open space network 1 Studies of horse access to tracks (based on demand) with limited and controlled 4WD access).
+Map these for public information and included on site signage 1 Identify inventory of high-use walking tracks and select and install in high-use areas with appropriate track classification signage 1 Make people aware of nature through recreational activities.
 (From Our Natural Capital) Explanation: Track use and trail builders spend time in the natural environment.
 We can build on these activities to link them more strongly with our biodiversity outcomes.
 We acknowledge the importance of allowing people to access these areas, while needing to protect our ecologically significant areas from further fragmentation.
 We will work to resolve the tension between these two activities and find a balance that allows for both.
 We want Wellington as a sought-after destination for international and domestic visitors because of its amazing combination of natural areas and thriving wildlife within a vibrant city.
 Healthy ecosystems and accessible natural areas will be seen as an inseparable part of our economic growth.
-Ongoing Development Sector 1 - Spicer and d Tawa West 1 - 1.1 Planning Investigate track linkages from Pikitanga to new subdivision off Bing Lucas Drive.
-A L Ongoing work New track from Tawa to Spicer Forest via Tawa Bush Reserves.
-Includes connection from Ohariu Valley Road to Colonial Knob.
-E 3 S 1 1.2 Development Develop tracks suitable for horse riding in Spicer Forest with long-term links to 944 Ohariu Valley Road.
-1 New track from Spicer Forest to 944 Ohariu Valley Road.
-A, R 1
+Ongoing Council to work with Wellington Trail Trust, Makara Peak Supporters, Brooklyn Trail Builders and the Wellington Mountain Bike Club (and other key stakeholders, both local and regionally) to develop a trail plan that offers world-class technical mountain biking opportunities in the Wellington Region as part of a regional strategy 5 Work with The Walking Access Commision's to update the commissions maps (WAMS), Ongoing